robenkleene/design-references/adobe-lightroom-classic.md

 Also move any files in the Lightroom `Mobile Downloads.lrdata` directory here (this is where photos synced from Lightroom Mobile are added to)

+## Starting Editing

+1. Turn on "Lens Correction"
+2. Pick a color profile
+3. Choose a preset

 ## Edit in Photoshop

 Use `⌘E` to edit in Photoshop.
 After saving, a new PSD file will be created in Lightroom (the original file won't be overwritten).